 If you’re still running your programs and games off a hard disk, do yourself a favour and get an SSD.
 They’re (still) not cheap, but they’re the best way to make your PC feel fast and responsive.
 They’re silent, too, and take up less room in your case.
-We’ve extolled the virtues of SSDs in our SSD Buying Guide, which has a few recommended drives, but Crucial has sent me a potential bargain for review: the BX300.
+We’ve extolled the virtues of SSDs in our Best gaming SSD article, but Crucial has sent me a potential bargain for review: the BX300.

 Now I’ll be upfront – prices pre-Christmas were much better than they are now, with almost all storage capacities costing around £10-15 less.
 As such, the 120GB model isn’t especially good value at time of writing.
 Even at its previous price of £44 (now £54), it worked out at 37 pence/GB (or 41 cents/GB if you’re in the US), which is the kind of figure I expect to see on premium drives.
 A 120GB drive is also a bit too small to be particularly useful – that’s the capacity Crucial sent me for testing, and I couldn’t even fit Doom and The Witcher 3 on it at once.

 The 240GB version is much more like it, although its current price of £79 (or $75) still feels like it ate one too many leftover turkey sandwiches over the holiday.
 Two weeks ago, it was just £65, working out at a far more reasonable 27p/GB.
 As a result, I’d recommend waiting for this to fall back down to this sort of price before you consider picking one up in this capacity.

 Push things up to 480GB, however, and you’ll pay £121 (just 25p/GB) or $135 (28 cents/GB).
 Fortunately, this particular capacity has maintained its figure over the intervening weeks, making it just as great value as it was before the Christmas bloat.
 It’s also a useful £14 cheaper than Samsung’s market-leading 850 EVO.